 .
 The complex was built to celebrate the 50th anniversary of the Second World War

 is a solemn architectural ensemble with monuments, obelisks, and fountains.
 Most impressive it looks at night when the fountains are illuminated.

 The museum of the Great Patriotic War

 is a great place to come for everyone interested in WWII history.
 The museum features very impressive dioramas depicting major battles during the war.
 The tour of the museum lasts 1 - 1,5 hours.

 .
 During your tour of the Victory park, you can visit the synagogue which commemorates Jews perished in WWII.
 It is hard to imagine that about 3 million Jews died on the territory of the former Soviet Union.
 The synagogue has a small museum that tells the story of Russian Jews before the Revolution and about the Holocaust.

 Park of sculptures

 Monino will truly be a treat to anyone who loves aviation.
-The museum boasts of a unique collection of Soviet-era and foreign aircrafts, helicopters, engines, rescue equipment, fuses and ammunition, flying machine models, rare photographs and documents.
+The museum boasts of a unique collection of Soviet-era and foreign aircraft, helicopters, engines, rescue equipment, fuses and ammunition, flying machine models, rare photographs, and documents.
 The tour of the museum lasts about 1,5 hours but you'll need the whole day (6-7 hours) to get to Monino and back.